-The accompanying condensed consolidated financial statements include those of the Company, its wholly-owned subsidiary, Autolus Limited, and its U.S. subsidiary, Autolus Inc., and have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The accompanying condensed consolidated financial statements include those of the Company and its wholly-owned subsidiaries, Autolus Limited, Autolus Inc. and Autolus GmbH, and have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 All intercompany accounts and transactions have been eliminated upon consolidation.